 "We [are debating] the terms and conditions for registering swap dealers, but we have yet to provide a definition that spells out who this rule will apply to," he said.

 "In a perfect world we would be doing the definitions" first, but that hasn't been the case, Sommers said.
-"I agree [that] if we're not careful we could mess up...We have to be very careful as we go forward," Commissioner Bart Chilton said.
+"I agree [that] if we're not careful we could mess up...We have to be very careful as we go forward," agreed Commissioner Bart Chilton.

 In addition, the Commission approved a proposed rule that would require swap dealers and major swap participants to establish policies for monitoring their traders throughout the trading day for compliance with trading limits established by the firm, and require traders to follow procedures for executing and confirming transactions.

 Specifically, a swap dealer or major swap participant would have to provide annual training for personnel; monitor and supervise trading; implement an early warning system, test the position limit procedures; document compliance with position limits on a quarterly basis; and audit the procedures annually, the CFTC said.